upb-lea/reinforcement_learning_course_materials/README.md

-# Reinforcement Rearning Course Materials
+# Reinforcement Learning Course Materials
 Lecture notes, tutorial tasks including solutions as well as online videos for the reinforcement learning course hosted by Paderborn University